Frank Masini: Murders

-Criminal case
+Criminal proceedings

 While Masini was in jail, police and other authorities searched his home in Orange, and found his wife to be wearing a ring which Angelina Ialeggio had owned.
 Thus, on December 23, Masini was charged with Ialeggio's murder, and held on $1,000,000 bail.
 Detectives began a careful examination of Masini's movements, and they thus connected him to the unsolved murder of his aunt Anna in November 1991.
 Superior Court Judge Joseph Falcon ruled that Masini had to give blood, hair and saliva samples to investigators.

 He pleaded not guilty to all charges, despite the overwhelming evidence; each victim Masini was acquainted with, all were killed on a Wednesday, all were elderly, the female victims had been sexually assaulted, and all were stabbed in the neck.
 Subsequently, Masini went under two psychiatric tests, all of which confirmed he was competent to stand trial.

 After some time, Masini eventually turned over his plea, and admitted what he had done; the possibility of the death penalty was thrown away, and other charges, such as robbery and sexual assault, were dropped.
 It also meant that Masini would skip a trial.
 During his sentencing in April 1993, Masini exchanged to Judge Joseph Falcon "I need help.
 Please help me.
 I am very sorry.
 God forgive me".
 Masini was initially sentenced to life imprisonment for the murders, with the possibility of parole after serving 60 years.
 He will not become eligible for parole until December 20, 2052.